Genzocracy/brainstorming/01-vision-statement.md

          1. can lead to harm by encouraging impulses of violence and stochastic terrorism from others ("hate speech")
          1. can lead to impulses of defense by the listener ("threats")
          1. can lead to legal or professional harm (libel, slander, and defamation)
+         1. can lead to harm by wreckless endangerment without consent, such as by knowingly/purposely spreading a disease (an invasion) to another without their consent